wustlcse237sp20/project-myfrienddragon/README.md

 ### Invaders How To Play ###

 Press the left and right arrow keys to move.
-Press x to shoot bullets.
+Press spacebar to shoot bullets.

 #### Invaders Known Bugs ####

 -The animation for the player being damaged may fail to play.
 No one can figure out what causes this.

--The player (might?) be able to score double points while hitting the space invader during its explosion animation.
+-The player (might?) be able to score double points while hitting the space invader during its explosion animation, causing the explosion to play twice, as well.

 -The game takes a moment to switch from the end of game state to the game menu, creating a blank scene for a second or so.